Call and speak to Dominic Graham, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 Our solicitors at Blackwater Law research and identify medical specialists that can provide expert medical opinion on your case.
 They will assess medical records and comment on the treatment you have received (or lack thereof) and whether this was appropriate and reasonable.
-The medical experts we instruct on our clients’ cases are experts in their field and are able to identify instances of poor care and errors on the part of medical professionals, as well as provide comment on whether your condition would have been as bad as it is if an appropriate diagnosis had taken place and a reasonable level of care had been provided.
+The medical experts we instruct on our clients’ cases are specialists in their field and are able to identify instances of poor care and errors on the part of medical professionals.
+They also provide comment on whether your condition would have been as bad as it is if an appropriate diagnosis had taken place and a reasonable level of care had been provided.

 Seeking advice from a specialist medical negligence solicitor will ensure your case has the best chances of success.

 Cancer Research UK estimates that around half of us will develop one form of cancer or another.
 However, there are particular factors that may be linked to an increased risk of developing cancer, although risk factors can vary across different forms of cancer.
 Broadly speaking, risk factors include:

 Other health conditions can also be linked to a higher risk of developing specific forms of cancer but you are best to view the specific pages of this website relating to each form of cancer for more information in relation to each.

 The most appropriate course of treatment for cancer will depend on the circumstances of the patient, the aggressiveness of the caner and the stage to which the cancer has developed.
 Commonly, treatment of cancer may involve one or several of the following: